aruMMG/BidGame/README.md

 # BidGame
-The owner will bid for players and create there own team.
-Based on their real game performance they will gain points.
-The owner with most points win.
+Bidgame is a multiplayer fantasy bidding game where users strategically bid for players, adding a unique twist to traditional player selection.

 # Current version
-The current version only include a single hard coded player list.
-However, it can expanded to collect schedule match information and add points to player during live match.
+The current version only include hard coded player list and a link to match website for the palyers performance.
+Additionally it runs locally so both the player required to login from the same system.